-Many runners associate speedwork with injury, and rightly so – running too fast too often, too fast with poor biomechanics, or just downright too fast for your ability can quickly lead to an injury.
+Speedwork itself does not cause injury.
+Common training errors often associated with it – running too fast too often, too fast with poor biomechanics, or just downright too fast for your ability – can quickly lead to an injury.
 Speedwork will always be uncomfortably hard, but it doesn’t have to lead to injury if you do it right.
 These steps will help you add in speedwork without getting injured – so you can reap the rewards of getting faster.

-A quick transition from the easy miles of base building to 12 x 400 meters on the track has too high of a risk of injury for most runners.
-Instead of jumping straight into hard speed workouts, use hill repeats and fartlek workouts to add in speedwork without getting injured.
+A quick transition from all easy pace miles to hard track workouts bears too high of a risk of injury for most runners.
+Instead of jumping straight into demanding interval workouts, you can use hill repeats and fartlek workouts to add in speedwork without getting injured.

 Hill repeats are repetitions of running hard up a hill with an easy jog back down the hill in between.
-Fartlek workouts focus on effort and time rather than distance and pace.
+Fartlek workouts focus on effort and time rather than distance and pace (read this guide to fartleks for more about these versatile workouts!).
 Both of these type of runs will introduce faster running into your training without the physical demand of hard speed workouts.
 Begin with hard efforts lasting 30-60 seconds in duration and progress from there.
 Since these runs focus both on effort rather than pace, you won’t be tempted to try to run at too fast of a pace for your current fitness.

 How Fast Should You Run Speedwork?

 Repeat after me: there is no benefit in running faster than you should for any given workout.
-Even if you can gut-bust out 6 x 800m in 3:00 minutes flat, doesn’t mean you should.
+Just because you can gut-bust out 6 x 800m in 3:00 minutes flat, does not mean you should.
 Running faster than you need to do in order to obtain the physiological benefits of the workouts will actually work against you – you will accumulate undesired training fatigue, increase your risk of injury, and eventually leave your race in your training.

 My preferred calculator is the Jack Daniels VDOT Calculator.
 You enter a recent race time and the calculator provides you with equivalent race times and training paces.
 Daniels’ calculator will provide you with paces for repetitions (very short intervals such as strides) and for VO2max intervals (lasting 3-5 minutes).
 The calculator also provides equivalent race times such as 5K and 10K paces for longer intervals such as mile repeats.

 Along with knowing your paces, you should know how hard a workout should feel based on your body’s signals.
 With my own training and the athletes I coach, I rely on effort cues such as breathing patterns, the talk test, and the Rate of Perceived Exertion (RPE) scale in addition to pace.
-This way, if you can’t hit your exact pace due to weather conditions, you can still run at the appropriate intensity.
+If you can’t hit your exact pace due to external factors, you can still run at the appropriate intensity.

-Be sure to know also the intended pace and purpose of the workout – there’s a significant difference between doing 1K repeats at 10K pace to practice running at goal race pace versus 1K repeats at your VO2max pace.
-Both workouts will help you run faster, but they should be used at different points in training and will be run differently.
-The 10K pace repeats will have a higher number of repetitions with shorter recovery, while VO2max repeats will have fewer repetitions with an equal time recovery.
+Be sure to know also the intended pace and purpose of the workout.
+There is a significant difference between doing 1K repeats at 10K pace and 1K repeats at your 3K-5K pace.
+Both workouts will help you run faster, but they should be used at different points in training and will be structured differently.
+The 10K pace repeats will have a higher number of repetitions with shorter recovery.
+The VO2max repeats will have fewer repetitions with an equal time recovery.
 If you try to run a cruise intervals workout as a VO2max workout, you will be running too much at too hard of a pace – a true recipe for injury.

 How Much Speedwork Should You Do?